Rupa830904/Project-Portfolio4-Studyalongcultureschool/README.md

 Implementation:

-A create course button was implemented to allow teh super user to create new course.
+A create course button was implemented to allow the super user to create new course.
 It allows to populate all attributes of the course.

 ![Create Course](static/docs/readme_images/create_course.JPG)